What are journal articles?

 The library's e-journals and databases can be accessed both on and off-campus.

-When you are working from off-campus, please follow the links to e-journals from this guide, from the Library Catalogue, from Article Search or from the library's E-Journals A-Z. This will enable you to sign in with your QUB ID card details and access e-journals.
+When you are working from off-campus, please follow the links to e-journals from this guide or from Library Search.
+This will enable you to sign in with your QUB ID card details and access e-journals.

 If you have queries about accessing e-journals or other e-resources from home, please contact your subject librarian, Irene Bittles (email: firstname.lastname@example.org)